 A little about me and how I came to jewellery making.

-I grew up surrounded by the jewellery and silversmithing work made by my English grandparents Biff and Eileen Barker in my home in George Town, Tasmania.
+I grew up George Town, Tasmania, surrounded by the silversmithing work that had been made by my English grandparents Biff and Eileen Barker.
 They were both consummate artists and I think I was definitely influenced by the beautiful pieces of theirs (and those of other artists') that filled our house.
-My other grandfather was a watchmaker and had died long before I was born, but I spent many hours delving into his watchmaker's cabinet that we had inherited, fascinated by the drawers full of tiny mechanisms, parts, and tools.
-I was always encouraged at home by my art teacher mother Jean to do "arty" things like drawing, ceramics, weaving, macrame etc and I was often dragged off (willingly!) to weekend long craft workshops .
-My father Lionel was an engineer who let me muck around with tools in his workshop.
-It was definitely a stimulating and creative environment, and our house was right on the waterfront, enabling me to pursue one of my favourite pastimes of beach combing and rock pool exploration.
+My other grandfather, Frank Case, was an Australian watchmaker and had died long before I was born, but I spent many hours as a child delving into his watchmaker's cabinet that we had inherited, fascinated by the drawers full of tiny mechanisms, parts, and tools.
+I was always encouraged at home by my mother Jean - who was an art teacher - to do "arty" things like drawing, ceramics, weaving, macrame etc and I was often dragged off (willingly!) to weekend long craft workshops .
+My father Lionel was an engineer who let me muck around with tools in his workshop, making things out of scraps of timber etc. It was definitely a stimulating and creative environment, and our house was right on the waterfront, enabling me to pursue one of my favourite pastimes of beach combing and rock pool exploration.